How Accounts Payable Automation Gives ROI

-The use of automation eliminates the time consuming, manual tasks related to processing supplier invoices.
-Invoices in any format, from any vendor channel can be received, digitized & standardized, and collected into a single platform.
+The use of automation eliminates the time-consuming, manual tasks related to processing supplier invoices.
+Invoices in any format, from any vendor channel, can be received, digitized & standardized, and collected into a single platform.

 Header and line-item data can be automatically extracted from invoices, which are then matched with purchase orders and receipts.
-Invoices that require approvals or exceptions handling can be digitally routed based on defined business rules and workflows, eliminating the chance that invoices get lost.
+Invoices that require approvals or exception handling can be digitally routed based on defined business rules and workflows, eliminating the chance that invoices get lost.